trueheart78/book-notes/confident-ruby/ch1-introduction.md

 # Chapter 1.
 Introduction

-*Ruby is designed to make programmers happy."* - Yukhiro "Matz" Matsumoto
+*"Ruby is designed to make programmers happy."* - Yukhiro "Matz" Matsumoto

 **This is a book about Ruby, and about joy.**